+II.C.
+Program Coordinator

+There must be administrative support for program coordination.
+(Core)

+II.C.1.a)

-- II.C.
-Program Coordinator - II.C.1.
-There must be a program coordinator.
-(Core) - II.C.2.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program.
+At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program.
 Additional administrative support must be provided based on the program size as follows: (Core)

 Number of Approved Fellow Positions Minimum FTE Required for Coordinator Support Additional Aggregate FTE Required for Administration of the Program

 1-3 0.30 0

 4-6 0.30 0.20

-7-9 0.30 0.38

-10-12 0.30 0.44

-13-15 0.30 0.50

-16-18 0.30 0.56